 At some time of the other, everyone has belly pain.
-Abdominal pain can be easily diagnosed and treated, but chronic abdominal pain is often difficult to control.
-Chronic functional abdominal pain (CFAP) is a functional gastrointestinal disorder, and there are no lab tests or x-rays that explain this pain.
+Abdominal pain can be diagnosed and treated, but longstanding abdominal pain may be difficult to control.

 What are the symptoms of chronic functional abdominal pain?

 People with functional abdominal pain often have pain associated with constipation and/or diarrhea, as well as changes in bowel habits.
 The pain is often intermittent, and described as stabbing, aching, dull, or sharp.

 What causes chronic abdominal pain?